kamalasaurus/bergelsonlab.org/people.md

         <div class="description">
             <b>Em Schissler</b>
             <p><b>Laboratory Associate/Manager</b>, NYU</p>
             <p>I earned a bachelor’s degree in Biology from Occidental College with a focus on zoology, followed by a master’s in Biology, concentrating in bioinformatics and systems biology, at New York University.
-There, I conducted analyses to study the decline of Phoenix theophrasti and contributed to research on new treatments and diagnostic tools for Alzheimer’s disease and vascular biomarkers at NYU Langone.
+There, I conducted analyses to study the decline of <em>Phoenix theophrasti</em> and contributed to research on new treatments and diagnostic tools for Alzheimer’s disease and vascular biomarkers at NYU Langone.
 Currently, I oversee laboratory operations and organization, work closely with principal investigators on grant administration, support postdoctoral fellows with computational research projects, and manage a range of lab-related administrative tasks.
 Outside the lab, I enjoy volunteering with animals—especially given my background in exotic and domestic animal care—and spend my free time at the theater, rock climbing, and playing card games.</p>
         </div>
     </div>
     <div class="profile">